Moduli problems for operadic algebras: Introduction

+For example, one can take $\base$ to be a discrete dg-category with finitely many objects and only zero maps between them, or (Morita equivalently, cf.\ Remark \ref{rem:compact gen}) the semisimple associative algebra $\base=k^{\times n}$.
+In this case, deformations parametrized by Artin associative algebras \emph{relative to} $\base$ correspond to \emph{multi-pointed deformations}, as frequently considered in noncommutative geometry \cite{laudal2002noncommutativedeformations}.

-Given a dg-category $\base$, we will refer to such objects as (augmented) \emph{$\base$-operads}. \end{enumerate} The usual operadic homological algebra (as in \cite{LodayVallette2012}, for example) has an analogue for augmented $\base$-operads; Section \ref{sec:operads} provides all the results and definitions that we will need.
+The usual operadic homological algebra (as in \cite{LodayVallette2012}, for example) has an analogue for augmented $\base$-operads; Appendix \ref{sec:operads} provides all the results and definitions that we will need.
 In particular, every (augmented) $\base$-operad $\PP$ has a dual $\base^\op$-operad, given somewhat informally as

 More precisely, we can make the following definition: \begin{definition} Let $\base$ be a dg-category and let $\mathscr{P}$ be a (augmented) $\base$-operad, which we assume to be cofibrant as a left $\base$-module throughout this introduction.
 We define the dual operad to be the $\base$-linear dual of the bar construction of $\PP$ \emph{over} $\base$